h2oai/h2o-health/docs/gene_mutation/datasets.md

     - The dataset should be in a `.csv` or `.txt` file format, where each row is a patient sample and each column a gene name.
 Allowed values are 1/0, indicating the presence/absence of detected SNP(s) within the gene’s ORF.

-    - Uploaded datasets through the UI will be store at
+    - Uploaded datasets through the UI will be stored at the instance level.

 ## View dataset